 - Advanced customization that is tailor–made for your team and its needs

 - Personal approach to the key people in the organization that want to get started with Power BI.

 - Availability of the service from anywhere in the world.

 - Deliver training to the key Power BI business users so they can learn the skills needed to be successful.

 Power BI is a complete tool for any competent business analyst.
 One of the challenges of adopting Power BI lies in its complexity.
 Absorbing many new features and functions the system has, might be time–consuming for all the employees in your team.
 Or even hard to get started at the same pace for each team member.
 It is not that they can‘t do it; it is just that it would get you up to speed much faster with a little help.

 This is where FluentPro comes in.
 FluentPro‘s Power BI Consulting team specializes in Power BI consulting across the product suite.
 There are many ways you can leverage our skills, knowledge, and experience.
 The superiority of our approach is in revolutionizing the ease of access for the average business user.
-You no longer need to be a full time IT professional to build reporting and analytics tools.
-Our consulting specialists with vast experience in adoption and customization Microsoft tools for business will help you overcome any challenges on the way to your business goals.
+You no longer need to be a full-time IT professional to build reporting and analytics tools.
+Our consulting specialists with vast experience in the adoption and customization of Microsoft tools for business will help you overcome any challenges on the way to your business goals.